bluebindu/lighter-2/README.md

 # Securing

+In order to run Lighter, you need to set a password to protect all secrets.
-To handle Lighter and implementation secrets, run:
+To do so, run:
 ```bash
 $ make secure
 ```